sowmyamaddali/Breast-Cancer--METABRIC/README.md

 ---

 ## **1. Overview**
-This project leverages the **Breast Cancer METABRIC dataset** to analyze survival outcomes, focusing on identifying **clinical and molecular factors** influencing patient survival.
+This project leverages the **Breast Cancer METABRIC dataset** to analyze survival outcomes and predict patient survival based on clinical and molecular features.
+The project consists of:
-Key analyses include:
 - **Exploratory Data Analysis (EDA)** – Understanding distributions and patterns in tumor stages, treatments, and survival times.
 - **Survival Analysis** – Applying Kaplan-Meier estimators, log-rank tests, and Cox Proportional Hazards models.
-- **Data Imputation & Preprocessing** – Handling missing values using mode imputation.
+- **Predictive Modeling** – Using **Machine Learning (Logistic Regression, Random Forest, XGBoost, Neural Networks)** to classify patients as high-risk vs. low-risk.
+- **Clustering Analysis** – Applying **K-Means clustering** to identify hidden subgroups of patients based on cancer characteristics.

-The goal is to provide **insights into survival probabilities** and the **impact of treatments, tumor characteristics, and patient demographics**.
+The goal is to provide **insights into survival probabilities**, the **impact of treatments and tumor characteristics**, and **hidden patient subgroups** for better risk stratification.

 ---